sebaF96/file-server/README.md

 ------------

 ## Install
 To install and run this program you'll need python3, pip3, python3-venv and a couple of dependencies.
+You'll also need OpenSSL version 1.0.1 or higher, but it comes pre-installed on all modern Unix systems, Windows, Mac OS X, and probably additional platforms.
+This installation guide assumes that you already have it.

 Install python3, pip3 and python3-venv